 There were several brick buildings built from 1850-1859, many for which the builder is not known.
 Some are non-extant with no visual or written record some are non-extant but with some record.
 But, fortunately because Mt.
 Vernon is a small town with no “good” or “bad” neighborhoods and since we have had little urban renewal so to speak, many of these brick specimens are still in existence.
 (Illustrations for the following may be seen starting on p.
 15).

 Extant.
 Although the owner believes the date is 1846 there is no documentation for this.
 Other buildings, namely the Methodist Church, the Albright Home, and the Ink Store are listed as “first bricks.”
-However, this house is located in a part of town that was not developed until much later, and may not have been considered as part of Mt.
-Vernon.
+However, this house is located in a part of town that was not developed until much later, and may not have been considered as part of Mount Vernon.
 The brick appears very soft and the structure seems rather more primitive than others.
 They style is a modest colonial with English Garden Wall brick pattern.
 S studs are tie rods.15

 First Methodist Church